Freedom Lane: Good Da’Quarius Hunting

 “What?!”
 Da’Quarius shouted.
 “I’d cut his goddamn hand off if he touched me!”

 “That’s good, kid,” Paulie said.
 He became distracted by some kind of ruckus outside his office.
 “Oh shit.
 It looks like Tony is going to deck that guy out there.”

 Da’Quarius turned to look as well.
-“Let ‘im,” he said.
-“Dats Mr. Hessman.”
+“Let him,” he said.
+“Dat’s Mr. Hessman.”

-“Tell me your order one more time,” Tony, Paulie’s assistant and cook, said.
+“Tell me your order one more time,” Tony, Paulie’s friend and employee, said.
 He had a pencil and an order slip in front of him.

 “I want a meatball grinder,” Mr. Hessman said.
 “Hold the cheese, bread, and sauce.”

 “Are you shittin’ me, wise ass?”
-Tony said, putting the pad and pencil down.
+Tony said, putting downthe pad and pencil.
 “You want the grinder or not?”

 “Surprise me,” Mr. Hessman said with a wide smile.
-Tony rolled his eyes and went into the back.
+Tony rolled his eyes and went into the kitchen area.

-Da’Quarius came out from Paulie’s office.
-“Whatchu doin’ here?” he asked.
+Da’Quarius came from Paulie’s office.
+“Wha’chu doin’ here?” he asked.